-Deliverable D1.10 has informed also the first iteration of the ICONET reference architecture together with other WP1 outputs like IoT sensors and blockchain technology.
-More specifically the layers of OLI model (as defined by Montreuil et al., 2012) are used as a basis for defining the main architectural components providing a conceptual reference architecture for the design and development of PI network functions and services.
-Deliverable D2.1 'PI Reference Architecture v1' has analysed all WP1 findings and Figure 3-2 below shows a first iteration of the reference architecture offering a high-level view of the different components and the relations to ICONET work packages.
+Deliverables D1.10 & D1.11 have informed also the first iteration of the ICONET reference architecture together with other WP1 outputs like IoT developments and Blockchain technology.
+More specifically the layers of OLI model were used as a basis for defining the main architectural components providing a conceptual reference architecture for the design and development of PI network functions and services.
+In its first version Deliverable D2.1 'PI Reference Architecture v1' has analysed all WP1 findings and Figure below shows the initial iteration of the reference architecture with a clear identification of the services and the systems in place.